JDLeongomez/JDL_website/content/en/authors/vrm/_index.md

 ---

 I met Vicky in 2010 when we both started our doctoral studies at the [University of Stirling](http://www.stir.ac.uk/).
 Since the beginning we have maintained a great friendship and have collaborated and published several articles.
-In 2015, she visited Bogotá with her family, walking and even giving a great talk.
+In 2015, she visited Bogotá with her family, travelling around the city, and even giving a great talk.
 For more information and to see her work and publications, visit her [Stirling University page](https://www.stir.ac.uk/people/256768).

 {{< figure src="mirador.jpg" title="Vicky, her son Toren and I enjoying the view of Bogotá during their visit in 2015" width=80% >}}